AryaBuwa/Weekly-Submissions/README.md

     - Currently learning Computer Vision and how it works using cv2 and ML.
     - Also learning the working of LLMs and how to integrate them into the project using hugging face.
     - I recently joined Oracle's Gen AI course and Google's Gen AI course.
+    - Currently learning and working on a project inspired by a YouTube video.

 - How to Explore:
     - Browse: Check out the projects from each week.